Eval Logs

 Reading Logs

-The inspect list logs
+The inspect log list

 command will return set of URIs to log files which will use a variety of protocols (e.g. file://